OctopusDeploy/blog/blog/2022-08/cloud-native-database-template-authorization/index.md

 - [Postgres - Create User If Not Exists](https://library.octopus.com/step-templates/6e676055-fb63-450f-9d98-ac99c4a68023/actiontemplate-postgres--create-user-if-not-exists)
 - [SQL - Deploy DACPAC with AAD Auth support](https://library.octopus.com/step-templates/ae9d0024-a5aa-4aa8-95a9-cba53c291054/actiontemplate-sql-deploy-dacpac-with-aad-auth-support)

-With the exception of **SQL - Deploy DACPAC with AAD Auth support**, all of the above templates work on Windows (PowerShell, PowerShell Core) and Linux (PowerShell Core) and have been updated with an **Authentication Method** selector that supports the following types:
+With the exception of **SQL - Deploy DACPAC with AAD Auth support**, the templates above work on Windows (PowerShell, PowerShell Core) and Linux (PowerShell Core) and have been updated with an **Authentication Method** selector that supports the following types:

 - AWS EC2 IAM Role
 - Azure Managed Identity